oskardudycz/event-driven.io/content/posts/2024-01-14--one_or_more_event_that_is_the_question/index.pl.md

 **I'd use multiple events if they represent different parts of the business process, especially if they're optional.**

-Of course, it’s a grey matter.
+Of course, it’s a grey area.
 My safe default is to record a single event.
 From my experience, most cases are like that.
 We should double check if there's no benefit of having multiple events.
 Yet, I understand that someone may have a different perspective, so think for yourself.

 I started with base classes, super granular events, and sharing data between events, but I evolved from that.
 And I regret that I did that because it took me a lot of time to refactor that.
 The hidden coupling is a big enabler for accidental complexity and [overly complicated solutions](/pl/how_to_solve_complicated_problems/).